Mike Davis (scholar): Career

-Criticism and academic reception
+Reception

 Reviewers have praised Davis' prose style and his exposés of economic, social, environmental and political injustice.
 His book Planet of Slums inspired a special issue of Mute magazine on global slums.
+The Los Angeles Public Library described him in an obituary as a "towering left-wing polemicist... most closely associated with a synthesis of urbanism, political theory, and historical materialism with an acid tongue".

+A real estate agent from Malibu named Brady Westwater waged a crusade against Davis, which resulted in critical articles in the Downtown News, New Times, Salon.com, The Economist and the Los Angeles Times.
+Several of these authors were civic boosters upset that the city was getting a negative reputation.

-According to Todd Purdum's sharply critical 1999 piece, Davis "acknowledged fabricating an entire conversation with a local environmentalist, Lewis McAdams, for a cover story he wrote for L.A.
+According to Todd Purdum in the New York Times, Davis "acknowledged fabricating an entire conversation with a local environmentalist, ...for a cover story he wrote for L.A.
 Weekly a decade before (in the late 1980s); he defended it as an early attempt at journalistic scene-setting."
 However, in his October 2004 Geography article, "That Certain Feeling: Mike Davis, Truth and the City," Kevin Stannard held that this "controversy is explained by Davis's ambiguous balancing of academic research and reportage".

 Jon Wiener has defended Davis in The Nation, maintaining that his critics are political opponents exaggerating the significance of small errors.

 Some academic leftists have also criticized Davis's focus on modern urban structures.
 In a review essay on City of Quartz, geographer Cindi Katz criticized its apocalypticism as masculinist and tied it to the flattening of people's subjectivity as they are made into "characters" more than social actors.
 Citing Jane Jacobs' attacks upon Lewis Mumford in her Death and Life of Great American Cities, Andy Merrifield (MetroMarxism, Routledge 2002) wrote that Davis' analysis was "harsh" (p.
 170).
 Davis' work, particularly Planet of Slums, has been criticized by Merrifield and urban studies professor Tom Angotti as "anti-urban" and "overly apocalyptic".

 These critics charge that Davis failed to focus on activist groups among the poor and working class in solving problems—as advocated by Manuel Castells and Marshall Berman.